ayushagg31/Gradient-descent-vis/README.md

 # Gradient-descent-vis
-Code for visualization of Gradient descent algorithm on different scenario
+Code for visualization of Gradient descent algorithm on different scenario.

+_Under Construction_.............